 Support your crew – and automate

-Namely, we’ve put everything in place to rely on simplifying actions through automation.
+Last year, we put everything in place to rely on simplifying actions through automation.
 We know the value of our teams, and moving into the new year we can prove to our individual contributors that we appreciate them.

 ITOps and SecOps have secured their seats at the table.
 Businesses need to support teams so everyone can collaborate well, implement trustworthy automated solutions, and keep each other afloat by leveraging user-friendly, elegant, and reliable solutions.

-Make 2023 the year you band together to chart new courses.
+There's still time to make 2023 the year you band together to chart new courses.
 We’re rooting for you!